Dachshunds in Art

 Adolf Eberle was a German painter who trained at the Academy of Fine Arts in Munich around 1860.
 After that, he specialized in genre painting.
 Much of his work depicts the quaint peasant life of Bavarian and Tyrolean farmers.
 Unsurprisingly many of his paintings depict animals, and dachshunds feature quite frequently.

-His work stands out not just because of his accurate portrayal of the expressiveness and alertness of dachshunds, but also in the enthralled admiration of their owners.
-A determined dachshund is trying to get his mama's attention in this painting, possibly for treats!
+His work stands out not just because of his accurate portrayal of the expressiveness and alertness of dachshunds in art, but also in the enthralled admiration of their owners.
+A determined dachshund is trying to get his mama’s attention in this painting, possibly for treats!